EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 #### Overriding the Default Templates By Configuration

-If you prefer to define the custom templates in some specific location of your application, it's more convenient to use the `templates` option to define their location.
+If you prefer to define the custom templates in some specific location of your application, it's more convenient to use the `templates` option.

 For example, to override the `edit` template just for the `Customer` entity, create the `edit.html.twig` template somewhere in your application and then,